getodk/docs/style-guide.rst

 Unfortunately, *they/them/their* is not a perfect solution.
 Since it is conventionally used as a plural pronoun, it can cause confusion.

 Therefore, avoid the use of personal pronouns whenever possible.
 They are often out of place in technical writing anyway.
-Rewriting passages to avoid personal prnouns often makes the writing more clear.
+Rewriting passages to avoid personal pronouns often makes the writing more clear.

 .. rubric:: Correct